Arka-cell/DepLength/README.md

-DepLength is a calculator for the dependency length of sentences in English.
+DepLength is a calculator for the dependency length of sentences in English, for my master thesis in LCE.

 ### What is Dependency Length?